-Our pond had over 40 frogs in it at one point and created at least 15 balls of spawn which soon merged together as a swollen mass of jelly that would protect the eggs.
+Our pond had over 40 frogs in it one year and they made at least 15 balls of spawn which soon merged together as a swollen mass of jelly to protect the eggs.

-Frog spawn survival:
+Frogs spawn survival:

 Froglife (the wildlife charity for conservation of amphibians and reptiles) advise that frog spawn is not taken from one pond to another to help control the spread of invasive pond plants and amphibian diseases.

 - The adult female lays several thousand eggs to allow for huge losses - each in a clump of jelly with dark brown-black centres.